ARCHER2-HPC/archer2-docs/docs/user-guide/gpu.md

 The ARCHER2 GPU development platform is intended for code development, testing and experimentation and will not have supported centrally installed versions of codes as is the case for the standard ARCHER2 CPU compute nodes.
 However some builds are being made available to users by members of CSE to under a best effort approach to support the community.

-Codes that have modules targetting GPUs are:
+Codes that have modules targeting GPUs are:

 !!!
 Note
     Will be filled out as applications are compiled and made available.

 ## Running jobs on the GPU nodes